 Growing up in the Milwaukee area in the 1980s, Mr. Emanuelson participated in the MYSO program (then MFY), starting in sixth grade as a violinist and string bassist.
 He also studied music theory with Dr. John Downey.

-He is thrilled and honored to join the conducting faculty of MYSO this season and is excited to share his knowledge of and passion for orchestra music with the talented student musicians of the Metropolitan Symphony
+He is thrilled and honored to be a part of the conducting faculty of MYSO and is excited to share his knowledge of and passion for orchestra music with the talented student musicians of the Metropolitan Symphony.

 Jason Goldsmith is a fourth generation musician who started playing piano at age three.
 By age eight, he could play guitar, banjo, and mandolin.
 In fourth grade, Jason wanted to play trumpet in the school band, but his braces cut his lips when he played, so he switched to saxophone as a compromise.
 He didn’t take the instrument very seriously until, at the age of 15, he encountered a Charlie Parker recording.
 That record lit a spark and inspired him to practice with renewed interest.
 Since that time, he has pursued the art of improvisation.